How to Verify a Contractor License in New York

 Protecting Yourself in New York

 Given the patchwork licensing system, New York homeowners need to be especially diligent.
 Always verify that a contractor is licensed in your specific jurisdiction — not just "in New York."
-Ask for and verify proof of insurance, including general liability with at least $1 million in coverage and workers' compensation.
+A contractor licensed in Manhattan may not be licensed to work in Westchester County, and vice versa.

+Ask for and verify proof of insurance, including general liability with at least $1 million in coverage and workers' compensation if they have employees.
 For any project in NYC, make sure your contractor pulls the proper permits through the DOB.
 Never agree to a contractor's suggestion to skip permits to save money or time — unpermitted work can result in fines, forced removal of the work, and problems when you try to sell your home.

 Ready to Verify?